Josverl/micropython-magic/readme.md

 This is a collection of magic methods for micropython for use with Jupyter (formerly IPython Notebook)

-It is a work in progress.
+**This is a work in progress.**

 Ref:
  - https://code.visualstudio.com/docs/datascience/jupyter-notebooks
- -

 ## Installation
 - create and activate a venv `python3 -m venv .venv`
-- install the juputer python kernel `pip install ipykernel`
-- install the micropython magic `pip install micropython-magic`
+-  `pip install -U "git+https://github.com/josverl/micropython-magic"`

 Recommended : install stubs
-- install micropython syntax checking `pip install micropython-esp32-stubs`
+- install stubs for MicroPython syntax checking `pip install micropython-esp32-stubs`

  - [x] run a code cell on a MCU